-Project Name Green Gully Reserve Tennis Pavilion Project Number 32 Description Tennis pavilion - Knock down and rebuild- 1 x 75m2 social room, 2 kitchen, 2 x 15m2 store rooms, 1 x 15m2 first aid room, 1 x 10m2 , amenities, 2 x 15m2 social toilets, 1 x 25m2 Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that the strategic approach to address the current and future projected gaps in sporting facility provision is to develop additional facilities at existing sports sites in Brimbank.
-Some sportsgrounds in Brimbank do not have any supporting infrastructure such as sports pavilions and cannot be allocated to clubs to use for training and matches and are only used on a casual basis.
-It is estimated that building a new pavilion where one does not exist will increase ground use capacity by 80% because it enables the ground to be allocated to a club.
-Council uses the facility development matrix set out on page 52 of from the recent provision, condition and compliance audits and as Project Scope The project is the total replacement of an infrastructure item that Act.
-The project is consistent with the current community expects , , , Catchment The SFDP is based on a population provision ratio of 1 court to 4,0 00 residents for tennis.
-The main catchment area for the project has been determined as Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Area 09 and · · · · · · · · · · · · · · · · · · · of analysis and charge areas; Area 01, Area 02, Cost The nominated project cost of \$1,409,716 is for capitol works only rate for pavilions set out in the Victoria Planning Authority Benchr https://vpa.vic.gov.au/greenfield/infrastructure-contributions-plan nark Infrastructure and Costs Guide. ards set out in the SFDP and by applying the P90
+Project Name Green Gully Reserve Tennis Pavilion Project Number 32 Description Tennis pavilion - Knock down and rebuild- 1 x 75m2 social room, 2 kitchen, 2 x 15m2 store rooms, 1 x 15m2 first aid room, 1 x 10m2 ( amenities, 2 x 15m2 social toilets, 1 x 25m2 Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identification facility provision is to develop additional facilities at existing sports such as sports pavilions and cannot be allocated to clubs to use for pavilion where one does not exist will increase ground use capacitic Council uses the facility development matrix set out on page 52 of from the recent provision, condition and compliance audits and as s sites in Brimbank.
+Some sportsgrounds in Brim r training and matches and are only used on a ca y by 80% because it enables the ground to be al the SFDP to assess and prioritise sports facility bank do not have any supporting infrastructure asual basis.
+It is estimated that building a new llocated to a club. development projects.
+The matrix uses findings Project Scope The project is the total replacement of an infrastructure item that Act.
+The project is consistent with the current community expects Catchment The SFDP is based on a population provision ratio of 1 court to 4,0 The main catchment area for the project has been determined as a Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Area 09 and the Northern Main Catchment Area, consisting o of analysis and charge areas; Area 01, Area 02, Cost The nominated project cost of \$1,409,716 is for capitol works only rate for pavilions set out in the Victoria Planning Authority Benchmhttps://vpa.vic.gov.au/greenfield/infrastructure-contributions-planning nark Infrastructure and Costs Guide. ards set out in the SFDP and by applying the P90